EkaterinShitik/Bioinformatics_starter_pack/README.md

 #### Usage

-The program is based on `select_fastq` function that takes the dictionary of nucleotide fragments in FASTQ format, the range of maximal and minimal bounds of GC-content, the range of maximal and minimal bounds of the length of fragments and the quality threshold.
+The program is based on `select_fastq` function that takes the path to a FATQ file, the name of a FATQ file with obtained results, the range of maximal and minimal bounds of GC-content, the range of maximal and minimal bounds of the length of fragments and the quality threshold.
 All of the keyword arguments have their default meaning(see below).
+The program output obtained fastq file in the 'fastq_filtrator_results' directory.
+If 'fastq_filtrator_results' directory doesn't exist the program creates it in a current directory.

 To start with the program run the following command:

-`select_fastq(seqs, gc_bounds=..., length_bounds=..., quality_threshold=...)`
+`select_fastq(input_path, output_filename, gc_bounds=..., length_bounds=..., quality_threshold=...)`

 Where:
-- seqs - the dictionary of nucleotide fragments in FASTQ format
+- input_path - the path to the FASTQ file.
+Must be in a string type

-  Example: {'name' : ('sequence', 'quality values')}
+  Example: '/User/main_dir/example.fastq'

+- output_filename - the name for output file with obtained result.
+Must be in a string type.

+  This argument is optional.
+By default output_filename = None

+  Without output_filename argument the output file is named as input file

+  Name without fastq extention is acceptible

+  Example: output_filename='result'  # 'result.fastq'
+             output_filename='result.fastq'

 - gc_bounds - keyword argument that determines maximal and minimal bounds of GC-content